ricsanfre/pi-cluster/docs/_docs/argocd.md

 [Argo CD](https://argo-cd.readthedocs.io/) is a declarative, GitOps continuous delivery tool for Kubernetes.

-It can be integrated with Git repositories, and used jointly with CI tools, like [Jenkins](https://www.jenkins.io/) or [Github-actions](https://docs.github.com/en/actions) to define end-to-end CI/CD pipeline to automatically build and deploy applications in Kubernetes.
+It can be integrated with Git repositories, and used jointly with CI tools, like [Jenkins](https://www.jenkins.io/) or [GitHub Actions](https://docs.github.com/en/actions) to define end-to-end CI/CD pipeline to automatically build and deploy applications in Kubernetes.

 ![picluster-cicd-gitops-architecture](/assets/img/cicd-gitops-architecture.png)